canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 * Industrial machine User Interface

 positive
-: The combination of Snap, the "mir-kiosk" Wayland server and Ubuntu Core ensures reliability and security of any graphical embedded device application.
+: The combination of Snap, the "mir-kiosk" Wayland server and Ubuntu Core ensures the reliability and security of any graphical embedded device application.

-negative
-: This tutorial assumes you are familiar with the material in [Graphical Snaps for Ubuntu Core](tutorial/graphical-snaps).
+This tutorial assumes you are familiar with the material in [Graphical Snaps for Ubuntu Core](tutorial/graphical-snaps).
 In particular, techniques for debugging problems in your snap are not covered.

 ### What you'll learn